johannaanden/atm_challenge/README.md

 In order for our costumers to withdraw funds
 I need make sure that we only allow withdrawals if there are funds available

+As a ATM operator
+In order to allow access active customers
+I want to allow withdrawals from only active accounts

 ## Customer
 As a Customer
 In order to keep my funds secure